pharmaverse/pharmaverseadam/README.md

 # Purpose

-To provide a one-stop-shop for ADaM test data in the pharmaverse family of packages.
+To provide a one-stop-shop to create ADaM test data in the pharmaverse family of packages.

 # Package Contents

-The ADaM contents of this package is populated by an action that executes the `{admiral}`, `{admiralonco}`, `{admiralophtha}`, `{admiralvaccine}` and `{admiralpeds}` templates and saves the resulting datasets here.
+The ADaM datasets of this package are populated by an action that executes the `{admiral}`, `{admiralonco}`, `{admiralophtha}`, `{admiralvaccine}` and `{admiralpeds}` templates and saves the resulting datasets here.
 This action can be triggered manually by the package maintainers in two scenarios:
 -   Regularly, upon new releases of these packages;
 -   Ad-hoc, whenever templates in the above packages have been updated but releases are far away in the calendar.
 In this case, the ADaM datasets are created using the development version of the templates.